Lose the Fear

-Shark OFF® is proud and blessed to be the sole licensee of SharkDefense Technologies LLC’s electrochemical patent 8,951,544 B2 and to have their full support and incredible knowledge backing our work.
-Check out their website for all the information you could ever want to read on electrochemical, magnetic and chemical shark repellents.
+Shark OFF is proud and blessed to be the sole licensee of SharkDefense Technologies LLC's electrochemical patent 8,951,544 B2 and to have their full support and incredible knowledge backing our work.
+Check out their website for all the information you could ever want to read on all the shark repellents they have patented.

 There is no better place in the world for field research on sharks than the Bimini Biological Field Station Foundation.
 Fact check me.
 I double dog dare you.
-Our dearly-departed friend, Dr. Samuel “Doc” Gruber founded the station and fostered an enduring crew of top notch researchers, PHDs, graduate students, staff and dedicated volunteers down in the Bahamas.
-You will find no shark authority more respected than Doc was.
-We miss you, Doc.
+Dearly departed Dr. Samuel "Doc" Gruber's crew down in the Bahamas are a top notch group of researchers, PHD's, graduates, students, staff and dedicated volunteers.
+You will find no shark authority more respected than Doc was and his crew still is.

 Robert E. Hueter, David A. Mann, Karen P. Maruska, Joseph A. Sisneros, Leo S. Demski